 The person's blood count helps indicate how much blood has been lost.
 A low platelet count is a risk factor for bleeding.
 Other blood tests include prothrombin time (PT), partial thromboplastin time (PTT), and tests of liver function, all of which help detect problems with blood clotting.
 Doctors often do not do blood tests on people who have minor bleeding caused by hemorrhoids.

-If the person has vomited blood or dark material (which may represent partially digested blood), the doctor passes a small, hollow plastic tube through the person's nose down into the stomach (nasogastric tube—see Intubation of the Digestive Tract) and suctions out the stomach contents.
+If the person has vomited blood or dark material (which may represent partially digested blood), the doctor sometimes passes a small, hollow plastic tube through the person's nose down into the stomach (nasogastric tube—see Intubation of the Digestive Tract) and suctions out the stomach contents.
 Bloody or pink contents indicate active upper GI bleeding, and dark or coffee-ground material indicates that bleeding is slow or has stopped.
 Sometimes, there is no sign of blood even though the person was bleeding very recently.
 A nasogastric tube may be inserted in anyone who has not vomited but has passed a large amount of blood from the rectum (if not from an obvious hemorrhoid) because this blood may have originated in the upper digestive tract.
-The nasogastric tube is usually left in place until it is clear that all bleeding has stopped.

 If the nasogastric tube reveals signs of active bleeding, or the person's symptoms strongly suggest the bleeding is originating in the upper digestive tract, the doctor usually does upper endoscopy.
 Upper endoscopy is a visual examination of the esophagus, stomach, and the first segment of the small intestine (duodenum) using a flexible tube called an endoscope.
-An upper endoscopy allows the doctor to see the bleeding source and often treat it.
+An upper endoscopy allows the doctor to see the bleeding source and often treat it and is often done without a nasogastric tube being passed.

 People with symptoms typical of hemorrhoids may need only sigmoidoscopy (examination of the lower part of the large intestine, the rectum, and anus using an endoscope).
 All other people with hematochezia should have colonoscopy (examination of the entire large intestine, the rectum, and the anus using an endoscope).